mohamedMghazi/salla-challenge/README.md

 ### Installation

-Use the following command to install the project dependencies and run it:
+Create `.env` file with the values that exist in `.env.example` and use the following command to install the project dependencies and run it:
 ```bazaar
 yarn install
 ```